-The 17,000m2 new Social Sciences building is designed to meet the future growth demands of the Faculty up to the year 2035, creating a world class, low energy sustainable building that encourages collaboration and enhances the Faculty’s reputation for excellence in teaching and research.
+The Wave is a 16,600sqm building for the Faculty of Social Sciences, designed to meet future growth demands to the year 2035 and provide a world class, highly sustainable environment that encourages collaboration and enhances the faculty’s reputation for excellence in teaching and research.

 "Stakeholder engagement was critical in capturing the specific requirements of all end users and those who would be maintaining the building. …A World Class building is required for staff, researchers and students to work in a collaborative, open environment that has no standard to follow….HLM have been at the forefront of all stakeholder liaison."

 Dave Holland, Project Manager